The “General” tab is split up into four key parts; Intensity Mixing, Fader Function, Fader Controls... and Button Function.

 The operation of the playback fader may be one of the following options:

 HTP Master – Simply controls the maximum level of the programmed HTP channels.
-Cues are triggered via the GO key.
+Cues are triggered via the GO button.
 This is the default option.

 Fader Function options are not available if the playback is a chase.